Sanglorian/orcus/Orcus Monsters - current.md

 Then choose any number lower than 13 + half level for the remaining three ability scores.
 For example, animals are usually given an Intelligence of 1 or 2.

+### Skills

+Choose any number of skills for the monster to be trained in.
+These skills have a bonus of 5 + half level + the relevant ability modifier.

 # Legal